skim131/Behavior-Final-Documentations/README.md

 - Push new recommendations to the web store
 - Use monitoring tool Ganglia to  monitor the cluster

-How can I go beyond the Starter Kit to write production-ready analytics
+How can I go beyond the Starter Kit to write production-ready analytics?
 -----------------------------------------------------------------------
 Our starter kit is designed to give you a quick jump-start to develop your own analytics systems.
 Some common ideas to extending this kit to cover your needs include: